ReservedField/arm-compiler-rt/README.md

 Parallel make (`-j` option) is supported.

+To create a distributable package use `make dist` (will output to the `dist` directory).
+To clean everything, including distribs, use `make distclean`.

 # License

 You're allowed to use this project under the terms of the MIT license.
 See the